jiaqingxie/GraphPEBench/README.md

-# Benchmarking positional encodings for gnns and graph transformers (SIGKDD)
+# Benchmarking positional encodings for gnns and graph transformers (KDD'26)
 Florian Grötschla, Jiaqing Xie and Roger Wattenhofer This repo is the extension of GRIT to evaluate PE on GTs.